pyomeca/pyomeca/docs/paper/paper.md

 ```

 ![By using a `pandas` dataframe, users also benefit from its broad range of IO tools and statistical methods, such as computing the correlation matrix between the different muscles.\label{fig:ex-5-corr}](fig/ex-5-corr.pdf)

+# Research Projects Using `pyomeca`

+You can find an [up-to-date list of research projects using `pyomeca`](https://pyomeca.github.io/about/#papers-citing-pyomeca) on the static documentation.

+# Acknowledgements

+`pyomeca` is an open-source project created and supported by the Simulation and Movement Modeling (S2M) lab located in Montreal.
+We thank the contributors that helped build `pyomeca`.
+You can find an [up-to-date list of contributors](https://github.com/pyomeca/pyomeca/graphs/contributors) on GitHub.
+We also would like to extend thanks to the contributors of the libraries used to build `pyomeca` — particularly `numpy`, `scipy`, `matplotlib` and `xarray`.

 # References